Why are pitbull collars so important?

 A good nylon collar will do the job, but it must be of high quality.
 For a pit bull, it should be a minimum of 2 inches wide.
 Once the collar begins to show signs of fraying, or if it has been chewed, you will need to replace it with a new one.

-are a bit tougher than nylon but, again, must be of good quality.
+Leather collars are a bit tougher than nylon but, again, must be of good quality.
 You will want to choose a width that is appropriate for your size dog.
 Always be sure that the leash fits snugly, so that your dog cannot slip out, but not so tight that it will choke him.

-is a great alternative to pit bull collars.
+A harness is a great alternative to pit bull collars.
 It allows you to stay more in control because you control his entire body rather than just his head.
 As with any pit bull collars, the harnesses for pitbulls must be made of material that is strong enough to withstand the pulling of a strong pit bull.

-.
+Remember, no pitbull collars or harnesses take the place of proper training.
 Train your pit bull well, and you’ll be rewarded with a very well-behaved best friend.